laymonage/slides-student-maintainer/slides.md

 Obviously, we already had the Postgres JSONField at the time, which worked wonders.
 But we also had external packages that implemented JSONField for other database backends too.

-- We had it in Django-MySQL !!!
-- We had one for Oracle, and !!!
-- We also had django-jsonfallback that combined the built-in Postgres and django-mysql's JSONFields before falling back to a TextField on others.

 !!!

+- We had it in Django-MySQL
+- We had one for Oracle, and
-and many, many other packages... some of which even predated the built-in Postgres JSONField.
+- and many, many other packages... some of which even predated the built-in Postgres JSONField and unfortunately unmaintained.
 -->

 ---